5 Foods that Improve Insulin Sensitivity Naturally

 Perhaps for this very reason, cinnamon has been found to improve insulin sensitivity in a handful of human studies.

 NOTE: while many people recommend just cinnamon in general for insulin sensitivity, it's important to note that the commonly used variety called cinnamon cassia, is in fact very high in coumarin, which has toxic effects at fairly low dosages.
-Much safer alternative is called ceylon cinnamon, as it's low in coumarin.
+A much safer alternative is called Ceylon cinnamon, as it's low in coumarin.

 Pairing a carbohydrate-rich meal with a source of acetic acid has been shown to improve insulin sensitivity.

-The exact mechanism isn't fully clear, but acetic acid has been shown to improve the glycocen retention of muscles and liver in animal-model.
+The exact mechanism isn't fully clear, but acetic acid has been shown to improve the glycogen retention of muscles and liver in animal-model.

-Furthermore, when human subjects consumed apple cider vinegar after a carb-rich meal, their post-pandrial insulin sensitivity improved by a whopping 34% in this study.
+Furthermore, when human subjects consumed apple cider vinegar after a carb-rich meal, their post-prandial insulin sensitivity improved by a whopping 34% in this study.

 #4.
 Dark Chocolate

-Many foods are referred as "superfoods" nowadays, but honestly, some haven't earned the title.
+Many foods are referred to as "superfoods" nowadays, but honestly, some haven't earned the title.